 There is a tremendous selection of aftermarket goods available for the Bonneville, so a tachometer can be easily had for those keen to spend a few hundred dollars/pounds/euros more.

-The brakes consist of just two discs — one up front and one in back — and there is no anti-lock option available.
-This is probably my greatest concern about the Bonneville, but the brakes perform so well that I find myself willing to overlook it.
+The brakes consist of just two discs – one up front and one in back – and there is no antilock option available.
+This is probably my greatest concern about the Bonneville, but the brakes perform so well that I find myself almost willing to overlook it.

-The single seat offers plenty of room to move around when riding, and for a human-sized passenger.
+The single seat offers plenty of room to move around when riding, as well as space for a human-sized passenger.
 It’s a good bet passengers will feel more comfortable on the Bonneville than on other bikes because most will be able to touch their feet to the ground.
 However, it has to be said that the seat is quite firm, as are the standard shocks.
-I deliberately hit pot holes on my test ride and can confirm that doing so is not terribly pleasant.
+I deliberately hit potholes on my test ride and can confirm that doing so is bad idea.
 As a regular cyclist (on a road bicycle that has no suspension), I didn’t find it unbearable, but those of a more sensitive nature may want to factor in the cost of a new suspension when considering this motorcycle.

 Beyond a grab rail on that seat there aren’t a great deal of places to strap things to the standard Bonneville.
 But, again, the aftermarket comes to the rescue with endless racks and sissy bars and panniers.